Bouclier86/stride/README-2.md

 EOF
 ```

-## 5. Start icq service
+## 5. Start icq service:
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable icqd
 sudo systemctl restart icqd
 ```

-## 6. Check icq logs
+## 6. Check icq logs:
 ```
 journalctl -u icqd -f -o cat
 ```

-You will have to wait some time until you see some logs (5-15min):
+You will have to wait some time until you see some logs (15min):
 ```
 store/bank/key
 height parsed from GetHeightFromMetadata= 0